 Effective December 22, 2017, the Company and Reinsurance Group of America, Incorporated closed Langhorne, an initiative to source third party capital to support reinsurers targeting large in-force life and annuity blocks.
-In connection with Langhorne, as of March 31, 2018 the Company has invested \$1.3 million in Langhorne Holdings (December 31, 2017 - \$0.6 million), a company that owns and manages certain reinsurance entities within Langhorne.
-In addition, as of March 31, 2018 the Company has invested \$0.1 million in Langhorne Partners (December 31, 2017 - \$1, 2017
+In connection with Langhorne, as of June 30, 2018 the Company has invested \$1.3 million in Langhorne Holdings (December 31, 2017 - \$0.6 million), a company that owns and manages certain reinsurance entities within Langhorne.
+In addition, as of June 30, 2018 the Company has invested \$0.1 million in Langhorne Partners (December 31, 2017 - \$Nil), the general partner for Langhorne and the entity which manages the third-party investors investing into Langhorne Holdings.